streamlit/streamlit/docs/deploy_streamlit_app.md

 ## App access and usage

-Streamlit cloud's Community tier is completely free and is meant to get you started with sharing your Streamlit apps.
+Streamlit Cloud's Community tier is completely free and is meant to get you started with sharing your Streamlit apps.
 If you need a solution with access controls, ability to deploy from private repos, ability to customize resources, and much more, please check out the [Team and Enterprise tiers](https://streamlit.io/cloud-sign-up).

 ### Access